-Unfortunately, there seems to be no uniformity in this 21st Process.
+Unfortunately, there seems to be no uniformity in this process.
 What may work well for Nevada, California, and Indiana, may not be an option at all in South Carolina, Alabama, and Idaho.

 By the time you find one that may work for you and your context, the marriage day may have already come and gone.
 What good will that do you?

 The online marriage license application

 If an applicant has had a previous marriage, especially if the marriage took place in a state other than where the applicant is currently filing for marriage, the online applicant must also provide digital copies of the pertinent divorce paperwork.

 Seeking marriage license records online

 Generally, a marriage license that has already been issued, signed, and is on file with a particular court is called a marriage certificate.
-Inasmuch, those seeking copies of issued marriage licenses are actually seeking certificates.
+Inasmuch, those seeking copies of issued marriage licenses are seeking certificates.

-Absolute proof of identity is not especially important in this process, submission of one digital form of identification may be sufficient to satisfy the requirements of the archival agency.
+Absolute proof of identity is not especially important in this process; submission of one digital form of identification may be sufficient to satisfy the requirements of the archival agency.

 In the digital age, consumers seek options that shorten wait periods and streamline paperwork.
 In the world of marriage legalities, the digital revolution means some helpful options for applicants.

 While there is a sense of ritual involved in applying for a marriage application traditionally, we certainly appreciate the push toward cyberspace.